Journalism, Broadcast Journalism, B.S.

 Q: After graduation, can I start working in a large market such as Atlanta?

-A: Not likely.
-Large markets are typically "unforgiving" and require a few years of experience.
+Not likely.
+Large markets typically require several years of experience and proven ability and achievement.
 Beginners are better off honing their skills in small markets that are more forgiving when you make mistakes.

 Q: How can I get started working as an entertainment or sports journalist?

-A: Focus on being a good journalist, period.
-The same journalistic precepts apply in any beat, whether you're covering city hall or the Los Angeles Lakers.
+Focus on being a good journalist with foundational skills, period.
+The same journalistic precepts apply in any beat, whether you are covering city hall or the Los Angeles Lakers.

 Q: Should I start out in TV news as a video editor and work my way up to reporting?

-A: Start out with what you want to do!
-If you start as a video editor, it is very hard to get news managers to see you as anything other than that.
+Start out with what you want to do!
+If you start as a video editor, it is extremely hard to get news managers to see you as anything other than that.
+However, it is useful to develop skills that give you more insight on how things work in front and behind the scenes, which makes you more marketable and well-rounded.